-With the special argument him, targets only the selected creature.
+With the special argument this, targets only the selected creature.
+Alternatively, him, her, it, target, and selected do the same thing.

 With the special argument undead, targets all undeads on the map, regardless of their race.

 When specifying a race, a caste can be specified to further restrict the targeting.
 To do that, append and colon and the caste name after the race.